 This morning I was watching a highlight video that I made for Tucker’s 1-year old birthday.
-At the end of the video I watched him take his first steps, this time a bit removed from the situation.
+At the end of the video, I watched him take his first steps, this time a bit removed from the situation.
 It was awesome.

-On October 29th of 2011 my son was born and I did not know him.
-We adopted Tucker on 11/11/11 and I have been blessed from the first moment he was in my arms.
+On October 29th of 2011, my son was born and I did not know him.
+We adopted Tucker on 11/11/11 and have been blessed from the first moment he was in our arms.
 His older sister pointed out in the video that Tucker likes to eat, and he is a good sleeper.
 And that is what we (like most parents) focused on for the first 3 months of his life.
 Is he eating enough?
 Is he sleeping ok?
 That’s it.

 We didn’t worry about much else because those are the small things that loom so large for a newborn.
 As he continued to grow we saw him smile and laugh, roll over, start eating baby cereal (solid foods would soon follow), army crawl (his preferred method of getting around), sit up by himself, walk while holding things, and finally take his first steps.
 Many of my friends have babies and toddlers and we each beam with pride flashing pictures and videos on our phones to each other as milestones take place.

 I recently read Jim Knight’s article “Permission to Screw Up”.
 It really hit home.
-As a parent I’m completely ok with my son falling down the first thousand times he tries to walk.
+As a parent, I’m completely ok with my son falling down the first thousand times he tries to walk.
 In fact, I expect it.
 In the article he quotes Heidi Grant Halvorson from her book “Nine Things Successful People Do Differently” about “getting better goals”: